 According to Holtec’s Executive Committee, the pragmatic business development policies of New Jersey’s political leadership and its implementation by the state’s Economic Development Authority (EDA) played a major role in Holtec’s decision to site the HTC in Camden.

-With its ready access to the Atlantic Ocean through the deep water port on the Delaware River, the manufacturing plant at the HTC will complement Holtec’s existing plant in Pittsburgh which is constrained from building large hardware because of lack of an adjacent deep water port facility.
+With its ready access to the Atlantic Ocean through the deep water port on the Delaware River, the manufacturing plant at the HTC complements Holtec’s existing plant in Pittsburgh which is constrained from building large hardware because of lack of an adjacent deep water port facility.
 With Interstate 676 running immediately to the east side of the Campus and a ConRail spur reaching into the shop, the manufacturing plant is well positioned to be conveniently served by road, rail, and water.

-The new corporate engineering center will serve as the crucible of innovation enabled by a critical mass of technical talent consisting of hundreds of engineers in various technical disciplines working together to produce new technologies that have historically undergirded Holtec’s business success.
-HTC’s manufacturing plants will serve to give embodiment to the innovations conceived and nurtured by the engineers a few hundred yards away.
+The new corporate engineering center serves as the crucible of innovation enabled by a critical mass of technical talent consisting of hundreds of engineers in various technical disciplines working together to produce new technologies that have historically undergirded Holtec’s business success.
+HTC’s manufacturing plants serve to give embodiment to the innovations conceived and nurtured by the engineers a few hundred yards away.
 The raid, rail, and waterway links will give HTC the means to readily transport the manufactured goods to the rest of the world.